13 May 2025

 1. Age

 Depending on your general health, the later you take out life insurance, the more likely it is that a claim will be made.
 This means your premiums will cost you more.
-And so on the other hand, provided you’re in good health, life insurance premiums will normally be cheaper when you are younger.
+On the other hand, provided you’re in good health, life insurance premiums will normally be cheaper when you are younger.

 2. Health status